grpc/proposal/L10-c++-reactive-streams.md

 Implementation of this RFC would involve:

-* Prepare the [rs](https://github.com/per-gron/shuriken/tree/master/src/rs) library so that it can be accepted as gRPC code.
+* Prepare the [rs](https://github.com/per-gron/shuriken/tree/master/src/rs) library so that it can be accepted as gRPC code:
+  * Backport to C++11.
+  * Remove usage of `std::exception_ptr` and make it possible to use `grpc::Status` instead.
 * Improve the prototype library so that it can be used for experimental purposes (fix memory leaks etc).
 * Write a protobuf code generator to be able to remove the most expensive C++ templates from the prototype and to make the API nicer.
 * Implement missing features in the prototype: Finish cancellation support, add support for timeouts, metadata etc.